 These are just a few ways to articulate the value you can bring to a portfolio that's currently performing well.
 But don't forget that the investor is meeting with you for a reason—and it's most likely not related to investments or performance.

-Personalized service and providing offerings that prospects aren't currently receiving (e.g., such as comprehensive financial planning) can be exactly what earns you their business.
-By performing a strategic assessment, you can demonstrate your value to the prospective client, no matter the state of his or her current investment portfolio.
+The research tells us that many clients decide to switch advisors based on service (or lack thereof).
+Specific reasons often cited include advisors not returning phone calls and e-mails in a timely manner and not being proactive in making contact.
+As such, personalized service and providing offerings that prospects aren't currently receiving—such as comprehensive financial planning—can be exactly what earns you their business.
+By performing a strategic assessment using the steps described above, you can demonstrate your value to the prospective client, no matter the state of his or her current investment portfolio.

-Are there additional steps you take when analyzing prospective client portfolios?
-In your experience, what reasons do clients give for changing advisors?
-Please share your thoughts with us below.
+What other steps do you take when analyzing prospective client portfolios?
+What are the common reasons clients give for changing advisors?
+Please share your thoughts with us below!